leggedrobotics/physical_terrain_parameter_learning/base_wvn/README.md

 ### Dataset structure
 The default saving path is `~/base_wvn/results/manager` with the following files:

-- `image_buffer.pt`: only store all the camera image tensors of the main nodes

 - `train_data.pt`: only store the training data pairs, which are the same for online training